 10) Create User # Set up new user for install and password

-This is optional remove xorg video drivers that were shipped with ArchBang by typing:
+Check what xorg video drivers were shipped with ArchBang by opening a terminal and typing:

 pacman -Qq | grep xf86-video

-To know your video chipset type in terminal
+To find out your video chipset type in terminal

 lspci | grep VGA